e-Plugins/magento2.x/README.md

 #  DigiWallet plugin for Magento 2.x
+## Tested up to Magento 2.4.6, PHP8.1

-## Usage
+### Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of DigiWallet to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort and other payment methods of DigiWallet to your webstore.

 ## Supported Paymethods